Barn Owners

 I want to shed some light on some of these things based on what I have experienced and I would hope you’ll jump in if you have a story to share, a different point of view or a better answer.

-And I’m in the process of writing another book which is specifically for you who would like to get into this business or improve your current business.
+I’m also in the process of writing another book which is specifically for you who would like to get into this business or improve your current business.
 In fact, I would love to get your input so please participate in my blog post “boarding other people’s horses … what does it take?”.

 If you have any questions, please send them to me … I will turn these into blog posts where possible or as input for my book.
 You can either use the online form or send your questions directly to me at Ronaye@HorseBoardingSecrets.com.
 And don’t worry, I take your privacy very serious and will not use your name or contact information!